coillarach/SET09102/notes/04_workflow.md

 automated.
 Thos decisions should be clearly documented sothat they are easy for team members to follow.

+## Definition of Ready

+It is a simple observable fact that the majority of developers like to get started working on code changes as quickly as possible.
+However, that is not always the most efficient approach and it can lead to dead ends, delays and re-work.
+To counter this, a *Definition of Ready* (DoR) can be used.
+Essentially, it is a checklist that defines the criteria for starting on a development task.
+The DoR might include items such as:

+* Requirements are clear
+* Requirements are testable
+* Acceptance criteria are defined
+* Dependencies have been identified

+A good way to decide whether a development task is ready to be worked on is to use the INVEST
+method:

+> **I: Independent**
+> It should be possible to work on a task independently of any other
+>
+> **N: Negotiable**
+> A task should not be over-constrained; instead, there should be room for negotiatioon about
+> the best way to implement it
+>
+> **V: Valuable**
+> The value of the task for the project/client should be clear.
+This is usually captured by
+> acceptance criteria
+>
+> **E: Estimable**
+> It should be possible to make a reasonably accurate estimate of the time required for the task.
+> If a task is too complex this will be difficult and the task may need splitting.
+>
+> **S: Small**
+> (See previous point) Ideally a single task should represent a few person-days of work.
+>
+> **T: Testable**
+> Another indication that a task needs to be split is when the tests required are hard to define
+> or are very complex.

 ## Definition of Done

-In Scrum, the *Definition of Done* (DoD) is a checklist of things that need to ticked off before a task is considered finished.
+In Scrum, the *Definition of Done* (DoD) is a checklist of things that need to ticked off before a product configuration is considered ready to release.
 An example of a simple DoD might be:

 * All acceptance criteria are met
 * Unit test coverage > 80%
 * Functional tests passed
 * No known defects
-* Peer code review is complete
-* Documentation is updated
+* Documentation is up-to-date

-The DoD is a key part of a Scrum workflow because it requires a developer to take certain actions at the point that a development task is finished.
-When working with platforms like GitHub, we can also add administrative items to the checklist such as:

-* Pull request created
-* Feature branch merged

-Certain items in the DoD assume that other actions have been taken earlier.
-For example, acceptance criteria must have been defined, and a development branch must have been created.
-The full definition of the workflow includes all the steps in the process and arranges them in the most efficient way.

-## Definition of Ready

-Another key point in the development process is when the developer starts making code changes.
-We can either assume that they are ready to do this, or we can create a *Definition of Ready* (DoR) to be sure.
-The DoR might include items such as:

-* Requirements are clear
-* Requirements are testable
-* Acceptance criteria are defined
-* Dependencies have been identified

-As with the DoD, administrative items can be added such as those shown below which close the loop on some of the DoD items:

-* Create a development branch
-* Synchronise development environment

-In addition, there might be planning or documentary items on the list that are related to understanding the requirement:

-* Original issue has been elaborated
-* Use cases have been defined
-* Database changes have been identified and documented
+The DoD defines the threshold for release of the product, but at the point a development task is completed it also needs to be checked against the DoD.
+This ensures that acceptance criteria are checked at the earliest opportunity, for example, and avoids the accumulation of hidden problems.

 ## Summary